 Alien Sofa

-“Careful of the sofa arms.”
-Edgar cautioned the movers as the pair approached his front door.
-It would replace of the old chairs he dragooned from the dining room.
-Each member of the philosophy discussion group could have a soft seat.
-They could sit and discuss reality in comfort.
+Edgar watched anxiously as the movers navigated the narrow doorway, his voice tinged with urgency, “Watch the arms, please.
+They’re quite delicate.”
+The sofa would replace the old chairs from the dining room.
+This week each member of his philosophy discussion group would have a soft seat.
+They could sit and discuss his nemesis topic—reality—in comfort.
 No one would be forced to sit on a hardwood chair.

-Edgar had bought the mauve sofa at an estate sale.
-He didn’t care for the pale lavender color, only its price and the fit to his back.
+He bought the mauve sofa at the professor’s estate sale to soothe his dismay that he missed the library auction.
+He didn’t care for his new furniture’s pale lavender color, only its price and the fit to his back.
 One hundred dollars for the colorful sofa.
-It was a steal.
+A steal.

 “There,” he gestured for the movers, pointing at two wooden chairs.
-“Move them behind the dining room table and place the sofa in here.”
+“Move them to the dining room table and replace them with the sofa.”

 Once the movers finished, Edgar mixed himself a frosty pitcher of whiskey sours.
 He set the highball glass on the side table and sank into the thick cushions of his new furniture.
 He scrunched down, the cushions learning his shape.
-Leaning back and flicking on the TV, reruns of “My Favorite Martian” lit up the screen.
-After one drink, then another, he dozed.
+Leaning back and flicking on the TV, reruns of an ancient favorite, “My Favorite Martian” lit up the screen.
+After a few drinks, he dozed.
+He dreamed of understanding the gulf between appearance and reality.

 Edgar stood.
 He turned to look behind him.
 “I don’t see any food.”

-“I speak of the lavender steak you sat upon, Earthling.”
+“I speak of the lavender steak upon which you sat.”

 “The sofa?”

-The alien’s antennas vibrated.
+The mauve sofa pulsated with an otherworldly energy.
 “I crave electromagnetic waves of 450 nanometers.
-Move.
 I must eat.”

 Edgar wiped his eyes again.
-“This is something to sit on, not to eat!
+“This is a sofa to sit on, not to eat!
 I just bought it.”

 Leave a Reply